alecthibodeau/nona-ai/README.md

 ## A custom user interface for Google Gemini Nano

-Nona AI is a user interface I've made that connects to Google's new built-in AI model, Gemini Nano for Chrome.
+Nona AI is a user interface (UI) I've made that connects to Google's new built-in AI model, Gemini Nano for Chrome.
 Type your prompts into Nona AI's text input, then get results back from Gemini Nano &mdash; similar to other browser-based large language model (LLM) interfaces like Google Gemini and ChatGPT.

 Currently Gemini Nano is an experimental built-in feature of Google's Chrome Dev browser.
 As of this writing you ***must*** have Chrome Dev installed on your computer to use Nona AI for connecting with Gemini Nano.

 After setting up everything you'll have the option to run this project from Chrome Dev with no internet signal, completely offline!
 Such is the built-in nature of the AI model.

-### Steps to get Nona AI running
+### How to configure your browser for Nona AI

 1) Install [Chrome Dev browser](https://www.google.com/chrome/dev) on your computer.
 2) Open Chrome Dev browser.
-3) Configure Chrome Dev browser to connect with Gemini Nano: Follow [these quick steps](https://ai-sdk-chrome-ai.vercel.app), specifically the three numbered steps in "**Necessary Experimental Flags**" for setting the needed flags&hellip;
+3) Configure Chrome Dev browser to connect with Gemini Nano by following [these quick steps](https://ai-sdk-chrome-ai.vercel.app), specifically the three numbered steps in "**Necessary Experimental Flags**" for setting the correct flags&hellip;

     - Step 1: chrome://flags/#prompt-api-for-gemini-nano
       - Select 'Enabled